The Healthy Home Guide Is Here!

 pumpkin pie fudge

-Pumpkin Pie Fudge – How To Make
+Healthy Pumpkin Fudge – How To Make

 First, prepare a standard size loaf pan (8.5 x 4.5) by lining it with parchment paper.
 I don’t recommend foil for this part.